\(\renewcommand\AA{\unicode{x212B}}\)

 Entries in the lookup table are similar to the table on the Runs tab.
 Hover over a table cell to see a tooltip describing what the value is for.

 Default transmission runs can be specified and each input can take a single run/workspace or a number of runs/workspaces that will be summed before processing.
-Specific spectra of interest can be specified for the input runs and separate spectra, if required, can be specified for the transmission runs - if the latter are not specified then the Run Spectra will also be used for the transmission runs.
+Specific spectra of interest can be specified for the input runs and separate spectra, if required, can be specified for the transmission runs - if the latter are not specified then the ROI will also be used for the transmission runs.
 If both a First and Second tranmission input is specified, then they will be stitched using the options specified.

 Transmission run options